Supreeth27/lucid/README.md

 4. Download the model checkpoint of the model you would like to use for training it on your own data.
 We used the Xception_65 checkpoint for our data and placed it in the ./xception_65/ directory.

-5. Train your model by running the command included in train_command.txt
+5. Train your model by running the command included in train_command.txt (You can modify the arguments to better train on your own data)

 6. Visualize your model's performance by running the visualization_command.txt from your terminal.
 The visualizations will be stored in the ./vis directory for our example.